 - any exercise where injury is likely, including those involving jumping.

-Note that some injuries lead to internal bleeding that you won't notice but that poses the same risk for a vWD dog as a laceration!
+Note that some injuries lead to internal bleeding that you won't notice but that poses the same risk as a visible laceration!

 - Steroids and NSAIDs